 - Don't punish your cat for play bites and scratches -- it's easy for kitty to interpret a slap as rough play, or to become afraid of you.

 Foiling fleas.
-If your kitty is chewing, scratching, or licking often, if she's losing hair, or has irritated skin, she may have fleas, the most common external parasite troubling pets.
+If your kitty is chewing, scratching, or licking often, if they are losing hair, or has irritated skin, they may have fleas, the most common external parasite troubling pets.

 It only takes one flea hitching a ride inside to start an invasion, but fortunately you can tackle fleas easily.
 Talk to your vet about flea control options, then be sure to treat all the cats in you house: If one has fleas, they probably all do.
 And because some flea control medications for dogs can be fatal to cats, be sure you use only drugs made specifically for cats.